ncoghlan/pulpdist/doc/cli.rst

 The ``--repo`` option accepts repository identifiers and allows a command to run against the named repository.
 It may be supplied multiple times to run a command against multiple repositories.
+This option is used for both raw trees and local mirrors (for the latter, the repository identifier is the same as the mirror identifier in the site configuration).

-The ``--remote-tree`` option accepts remote tree identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a particular remote tree.
+The ``--tree`` option accepts remote tree identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a particular remote tree.
 It may be supplied multiple times to run a command against mirrors of multiple trees.

-The ``--remote-source`` option accepts remote source identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a tree from that remote source.
+The ``--source`` option accepts remote source identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a tree from that remote source.
 It may be supplied multiple times to run a command against repositories from multiple sources.

-The ``--remote-server`` option accepts remote server identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a tree from that remote server.
+The ``--server`` option accepts remote server identifiers and allows a command to run against repositories that were configured from a site configuration file to sync with a tree from that remote server.
 It may be supplied multiple times to run a command against repositories from multiple